-Optimizing your liver function can be as simple as including some ideal foods into your diet and giving up damaging habits like smoking and drinking.
-Give these great healthy foods a try!
+Optimizing your liver function can be as simple as including some ideal foods into your diet and giving up trans fats, alcohol, and sugar.

 Foods to improve your liver function